Slicing Pomerons in ultraperipheral collisions using forward neutrons from nuclear breakup: The distributions over the number of wounded nucleon and forward neutrons from nuclear breakup

 The nucleon fragmentation weakly depends on the incident energy due to Feynman scaling and, hence, it is not significantly affected by the energy conservation constraint, which is important in the case, when one uses hadron multiplicities at central rapidities~\cite{ATLAS:2015hkr}.
 In this case, the energy transferred to the rest of the nucleus, which heats the residual nuclear system, is proportional to $\langle N_{\rm coll} \rangle$.
 Since the Fermilab data~\cite{E665:1995utr} corresponds to the average momentum fraction $\langle x \rangle = 0.015$, where the nuclear shadowing effect is small, one finds that $\langle N_{\rm coll} \rangle$ $\approx$ 1, see Eq.~(\ref{eq:n_av}).
 Thus, every inelastic photon-nucleon interaction results on average in 5 forward neutrons.

-To test this hypothesis, we perform two numerical studies.
+We use this hypothesis and perform the following numerical test study.
 First, we consider a simple model, which assumes that the probability density of neutron emission is given by the Poisson distribution and that each hole created in the target nucleus generates independently on average $\langle M_n \rangle$ neutrons.
 Therefore, the neutron probability distribution for $\nu = \langle N_{\rm coll} \rangle$ wounded nucleons is

-where $N$ is the number of produced neutrons (neutron multiplicity).
-The resulting probability density (frequency) for Pb as a function of $N$ is shown in the left panel of Fig.~\ref{fig:frequency}.
-In this estimate, we used $\langle M_n \rangle=5$, see Eq.~(\ref{eq:E665}) and Ref.~\cite{E665:1995utr}, and $\nu = \langle N_{\rm coll} \rangle$ = 1, 2 or 3 independent neutron emissions (wounded nucleons).
-One can see from the figure that since the distributions for different $\nu$ are peaked at different values of $N$ and do not significantly overlap, the measurement of the forward neutron multiplicity can be used to reliably separate contributions of different numbers of wounded nucleons $\langle N_{\rm coll} \rangle$.
-Our analysis also shows that this separation becomes even cleaner with an increase of $\langle M_n\rangle$ (not shown here).